arq¶

 python demo.py

-To execute the jobs, either after running demo.py
+To execute the jobs, either after running demo.py or before/during:

 arq demo.py